ja-godfrey/SDPython-toolkit/README.md

 ## 🌟 Overview

-This Data Cleaning & Preprocessing Toolkit is a comprehensive Python library that makes the data wrangling phase of your Data Science projects as smooth as butter.
+This Data Cleaning & Preprocessing Toolkit is a Python library that makes the data wrangling phase of your Data Science projects as smooth as butter.
+It is not meant to replace your favorite libraries (pandas, nltk); it just extends their use with a few functions that I found myself writing over and over.
 With a focus on code reusability and ease of use, this toolkit is the perfect addition to your Data Science arsenal.

 > "In God we trust.
 All others must bring data." - W. Edwards Deming (Ostensibly).